 - A) A member who suffers loss or damage to personal property in the performance of official duties may submit a request through the chain of command for reimbursement. - 1) A report describing the loss or damage must accompany this request. - 2) The request must indicate the repair or replacement cost. - B) Each request will be reviewed by the Chief.
-Review factors to be considered are: - 1) That the action which resulted in the loss was proper and not an act of recklessness; - 2) That the item was necessary for the performance of duty; and - 3) That the item's value is reasonable considering the nature of the fire duties.
+Review factors to be considered are: - 1) The action which resulted in the loss was proper and not an act of recklessness. - 2) The item was necessary for the performance of the employee's duties. - 3) The item's value is reasonable considering the nature of the employee's duties.